unicode-org/message-format-wg/spec/syntax.md

 #### Reserved

 _Reserved_ sequences start with a reserved character and are intended for future standardization.
-A reserved sequence can contain arbitrary text in which whitespace _is_ significant.
-The reserved sequence terminates with the end of the expression in which it appears.
-While a reserved sequence is technically "well-formed", unrecognized reserved sequences have no meaning and implementations **_may_** emit an error when encountered during formatting.
+A reserved sequence can be empty or contain arbitrary text.
+A reserved sequence does not include any trailing whitespace.
+While a reserved sequence is technically "well-formed", unrecognized reserved sequences have no meaning and might result in errors during formatting.

 ## Tokens